Lesson 1

 How Search Engines and Directories work

 Up to this point in the course, you have not done any searching (unless you have tried a search with some of the sites you visited in the last module).
+Now that you have been introduced to different search services and to some challenges of searching, you can begin to practice some searches.

 The searching exercises in this module let you compare different categories of information retrieval services and different services in the same category.
 This module will also discuss in more detail the concepts and functions of directories and search engines,